mbourgey/CBW_HTseq_module3/README.md

 try
 ```
-samtools view alignment/NA12878/NA12878.sorted.bam | head -n2
+samtools view alignment/NA12878/NA12878.sorted.bam | head -n4
 ```

 Here you have examples of alignment results.
 A full description of the flags can be found in the [SAM specification](http://samtools.sourceforge.net/SAM1.pdf)

-Try using [picards explain flag site](http://picard.sourceforge.net/explain-flags.html) to understand what is going on with your reads
+Try using [picards explain flag site](https://broadinstitute.github.io/picard/explain-flags.html) to understand what is going on with your reads

 The flag is the 2nd column.

-What do the flags of the first 2 reads mean?
-[Solution](solutions/_sambam.ex1.md)
+**What do the flags of the first 4 reads mean ?** [Solution](solutions/_sambam1.md)

-Let's take the 2nd one, the one that is in proper pair, and find it's pair.
+Let's take the 3nd one and find it's pair.

 try
 ```
-samtools view alignment/NA12878/NA12878.sorted.bam | grep ERR001742.6173685
+samtools view alignment/NA12878/NA12878.sorted.bam | grep "1313:19317:61840"

 ```

-Why did searching one name find both reads?
-[Solution](solutions/_sambam.ex2.md)
+**Why did searching one name find both reads ?** [Solution](solutions/_sambam4.md)

 You can use samtools to filter reads as well.